kedify/examples/samples/websocket-server/Readme.md

 4. **Test WebSocket in browser**:

-   In your browser, go to [websocket.keda](websocket.keda) and follwo the instructions there
+   In your browser, go to [websocket.keda](websocket.keda) and follow the instructions there

 5. **Enable Auto Scaling**: